multi-coop/datami-documentation-content/texts/tutorial/tutorial-contribution-what-en.md

 **Someone can moderate what you wrote before making it official**

-Contributing is a team-playing game, you can't contribute alone, it makes no sense.

-We believe that allowing a **"peer review"** - even in the slighest and apparently meaningless documents anyone produce - leads to better documents.
-Some daily-life illustrations :

-- _Before sending an important mail we can tend to have someone reading it over before sending it._
-- _When correcting an article in Wikipedia, third persons are checking it back to verify the authenticity of your sources..._

 If freedom of speech stays a core principle in a democracy, it takes at least two to have a chat isn't it ?
 And it takes at least two to build a shared knowledge.

+Contributing is a team-playing game, you can't contribute alone...
+Duh, that would makes no sense.

+We believe that letting a **"peer review"** - even in the slighest and apparently meaningless documents anyone produces - leads to better documents.

-Building a cooperative environment - digital or not - means opening what you think to others and let them have a right to modify those thoughts.
+Building a cooperative environment - digital or not - means opening what you think to others, and let them have a right to modify those thoughts.
 Thus the object produced from those thoughts gets improved.

+Let's imagine some daily-life illustrations :

+- _Before sending an important mail one can tend to have someone reading it again, before sending it._
+- _When correcting an article in Wikipedia, third persons are checking it back to verify the authenticity of your sources..._

-With Gitribute we wanted to **apply this logic and this ethic to any data or dataset** we can think of.
+With Gitribute we wanted to **apply this process and this ethic to any data or dataset** we could think of.

-Above all we wanted to **allow non-technicians internet users to get a grasp on this practice** _(did we mention your grandpa' or grandma' before ?)_.
+Above all, we wanted to **allow non-technicians internet users to get a grasp on this practice**

+_(Speaking of which, did we mention your grandpa' or grandma' before ?)_.

+**We strongly doubt that reacting to other people's thoughts helps build any form of knowledge.** Reaction can be a trigger, but it is far from enough to build anything as a group.

-The contributive internet we dream of is not similar to those endless lists of comments below a video on YouTube, nor to those endless threads on Twitter, where you feel people comment reactively.
+The contributive internet we dream of is NOT represented by to those endless lists of comments below a video on YouTube, nor by those endless threads on Twitter where you get the feeling people are commenting by impulse alone.

-**We don't think reacting to other people's thoughts helps build knowledge.** Reaction can be a trigger, but it is far from enough to build anything.

 Good contribution - on internet even more - is a matter of **good habits**, **adequate tooling**, **_manners_**, and **shared values**.